UniSA Nelson Mandela Lecture series

 Promoting freedom, truth and reconciliation

-The Nelson Mandela Lecture series is jointly presented by the Bob Hawke Prime Ministerial Centre and the School of Law at the University of South Australia.
-The series was established in 2008 to honour Nelson Mandela, the Hawke Centre's first International Patron (2001-2013).
+The Nelson Mandela Lecture series is jointly presented by the Bob Hawke Prime Ministerial Centre and UniSA Justice & Society at the University of South Australia.
+The series was established in 2008 to honour Nelson Mandela, the Hawke Centre's First International Patron (2001-2013).

 The purpose of this lecture series is to promote the fundamental rights and freedoms of individuals and the value of truth and reconciliation in life and public affairs.
 The ideal of justice for common humanity underpins all the lectures presented.